Drill Results Map — Oregon

 Key minerals: gold, nickel, chromite, mercury, silver.
 Notable deposits: Haines Gold, Cornucopia, Jacksonville.
 Mining districts: Baker County, Grant County, Jackson County.

-The Oregon Department of Geology and Mineral Industries administers mineral rights in Oregon.
-Claim data is accessible through BLM LR2000.
+The Bureau of Land Management (BLM) administers mineral rights in Oregon.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Drill Results Map for Oregon